castorini/pyserini/README.md

 The workaround, which has been implemented in Pyserini, is to disable consistent tie-breaking.
 This happens automatically if a Lucene 8 index is detected.
 However, Lucene 9 code running on Lucene 8 indexes will give slightly different results than Lucene 8 code running on Lucene 8 indexes.
-Since pre-built indexes are still based on Lucene 8, there will be small score differences.
+Since pre-built indexes are still based on Lucene 8, some experiments will exhibit small score differences.
 Note that Lucene 8 code is _not_ able to read indexes built with Lucene 9.

 **Why is this necessary?**
-Although disruptive, an upgrade to Lucene 9 is necessary to use Lucene's HNSW indexes, which will increase the capabilities of Pyserini and open up the design space of dense/sparse hybrids.
+Although disruptive, an upgrade to Lucene 9 is necessary to take advantage of Lucene's HNSW indexes, which will increase the capabilities of Pyserini and open up the design space of dense/sparse hybrids.

 ## Installation